IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Experiments

-To illustrate the superiority of proposed IE-GAN over baselines, we conduct experiments on the CIFAR-10 dataset.
-The baselines used for comparison include GAN-Minimax, GAN-Heuristic, and GAN-Least-squares which respectively represent the method of using the corresponding single mutation operator.
-The experimental results obtained by comparing with these baselines are used to demonstrate that our approach benefits primarily from the framework rather than network architecture.
-In order to explore the role of each operator, their settings are identical to IE-GAN, including $n_D$ and discriminator objective functions.
-In addition, we compare with E-GAN \cite{DBLP:journals/tec/WangXYT19} to demonstrate the effectiveness of the proposed evolutionary strategy.
-E-GAN likewise maintains only 1 population when not specifically stated.
+To illustrate the superiority of {the} proposed IE-GAN over {the} baselines, we conduct experiments on the CIFAR-10 dataset \cite{krizhevsky2009learning}.
+The baselines used for comparison include GAN-Minimax, GAN-Heuristic, and GAN-Least-squares{,} which{,} respectively{,} represent the methods {that use a} single mutation operator.
+The experimental results obtained by comparing {IE-GAN} with these baselines are used to demonstrate that our approach benefits primarily from the framework rather than {the} network architecture.
+In order to explore the role of each operator, their settings are identical to {those of} IE-GAN, including $n_D${, the} discriminator objective function{, and the GP}.
+In addition, we compare {IE-GAN} with E-GAN \cite{DBLP:journals/tec/WangXYT19} to demonstrate the effectiveness of the proposed evolutionary strategy.
+E-GAN likewise maintains only {one} population {unless otherwise stated}.